 Genetic Testing for Hereditary Cancer

-You can assess your Hereditary Cancer Risk by following the links below.
-The links will take you to an electronic self-assessment tool that can help you determine whether you may be a candidate to get tested for several of the most common hereditary cancer syndromes :
+You can assess your Hereditary Cancer Risk by following the link below.
+The link will take you to an electronic self-assessment tool that can help you determine whether you may be a candidate to get tested for several of the most common hereditary cancer syndromes:

-Genetic panels represent the next generation of hereditary cancer risk testing; it is the only test that combines your genetic information with your personal and family history to generate guideline-based management options to help you lower cancer risks.
+Genetic panels represent the next generation of hereditary cancer risk testing.
+They are the only tests that combine your genetic information with your personal and family history to generate guideline-based management options to help you lower cancer risks.

-This type of testing does not tell you whether you have cancer.
-It looks at multiple genes that impact inherited risks for eight important cancers (Breast, Ovarian, Gastric, Colorectal, Pancreatic, Melanoma, Prostate, Endometrial).
-The results results provide critical information for your healthcare provider to make optimal medical decisions and take action in building a personalized cancer risk-reduction plan.
+This type of testing does not tell you whether or not you have cancer.
+It looks at multiple genes that impact inherited risks for eight important cancers (breast, ovarian, gastric, colorectal, pancreatic, melanoma, prostate, and endometrial).
+The results provide critical information for your healthcare provider to make optimal medical decisions and take action in building a personalized cancer risk-reduction plan.

 Pharmacogenetics refers to the role of genetic variation in the response to a drug.
 There is tremendous inter-individual variability in the response to medicines.
 Pharmacogenetics tests examine patient-specific genetic markers which can identify treatments that are more likely to work as intended, or cause a negative effect.

 Pharmacogenetics testing is done through a simple mouth swab and helps to inform on potential risks, side effects or efficacy associated with a medicine.
 This process is thus quite helpful in minimizing the trial and error phase which is often associated with prescribing a medicine.